Published on in Health Tip of the Week

 As far as stool color, your baby’s poop can be yellow, green, brown or any combination of the three.
 “The only colors we get worried about are bright red like blood, pale white like chalk, or black like coffee grounds (after that initial first few days of life), at which point you should call your pediatrician,” recommends Dr. Gwiszcz.

 If your baby is starting to have hard, small, ball, or pebble-like stools, she could be constipated.
 For children under 2 months old, you should talk with your pediatrician for advice on how to treat constipation.
 If your child is over 2 months old, Dr. Gwiszcz suggests mixing 0.5 ounces of prune juice with 0.5 ounces of water in a bottle separate from a feed, daily to help soften the stools.
 Babies older than 6 months can increase to 1 ounce of prune juice mixed with 1 ounce of water daily if the smaller amount isn’t working.
-And remember, otherwise pediatricians don't recommend anything else to drink other than breast milk, formula, or Pedialyte® (if your child is sick and you have discussed with your doctor) for babies under 6 months of age, and that includes no plain water until after 6 months old.
+And remember, otherwise pediatricians don't recommend anything else to drink other than breast milk, formula, or Pedialyte® (if your child is sick and you have discussed with your primary care provider) for babies under 6 months of age, and that includes no plain water until after 6 months old.

 When to call the pediatrician